muratk5n/thirdwave/en/2021/09/computing-ai.md

 I can [transform](https://drive.google.com/uc?export=view&id=18Y1ZXPzI2nRrYyvjYNHiw7xG8cpWQNAU)
 the model into something else, maybe something simpler, play with it etc.
 This is a model.
-I can utilize differential calculus, all kinds of odd algebras, the whole nine.
+I can utilize differential calculus, all kinds of odd algebras, the whole nine in it.

-We can get a *function* out of the model, "the function of going from one middle to the other middle finger, while always remaining in the middle" perhaps.
+We can get a *function* out of this model, "the function of going from one middle to the other middle finger, while always remaining in the middle" perhaps.
 So I specified initial and boundary conditions, and I received a function, something computable. $f(x)=2x$ is a function.
 I